Common Skin Concerns

 Emotional stress can cause a flare-up in older adults and for some, usually children, certain foods can also trigger the onset of eczema.
 The symptoms are excessively dry skin in Eczema patients.

 Managing and preventing itching is a priority for an effective treatment.
-It is imperative that you do not scratch or rub the effected area.
+It is imperative that you do not scratch or rub the affected area.
 Applying compression and soothing ointments helps to relief the itching.

 STDs or sexually transmitted disease are often but not exclusively spread by sexual intercourse.
 The following, HIV, chlamydia, genital herpes, genital warts, gonorrhea, some forms of hepatitis, syphilis, and trichomoniasis are all considered STDs.